Salix Injection (Canada)This page contains information on Salix Injection for veterinary use.

 THIS DRUG IS NOT TO BE ADMINISTERED TO HORSES THAT ARE TO BE SLAUGHTERED FOR USE IN FOOD.

-Investigations into the mode of action of SALIX have utilized the most recent methods in nephrology: micropuncture, stop-flow experiments and various clearance studies in dogs and humans.
-It has been demonstrated that SALIX inhibits primarily the reabsorption of sodium not only in the proximal and distal tubule but more importantly in the ascending limb of the loop of Henle.
+SALIX inhibits primarily the reabsorption of sodium not only in the proximal and distal tubule but more importantly in the ascending limb of the loop of Henle.
 The action on the distal tubule is independent of an inhibitory effect on carbonic anhydrase and aldosterone.
 The prompt onset of action is due to rapid absorption and poor lipid solubility.
 The low lipid solubility and rapid renal excretion minimize the possibility of tissue accumulation or crystalluria.
-Evidence indicates that SALIX is often effective in humans with markedly reduced glomerular filtration rates, in which other diuretics usually fail.
-SALIX does not reduce the G.F.R. in man.
 As a result of its action on the ascending limb, it generally produces a urine which is isotonic or hypotonic, in which the concentration of sodium is equal to or less than in body fluids.
+Following oral administration in dogs maximum blood levels were obtained 1-4 hours post-administration.
 The onset of diuresis following oral administration is usually less than one hour with a duration of 6 to 8 hours.
-With intravenous injection of SALIX Parenteral diuresis usually begins within a few minutes and lasts up to 3 hours.
+With intravenous injection of SALIX parenteral diuresis usually begins within a few minutes and declined at 60 minutes.
+Effects last up to 3 hours.
+Intravenously, 55-69% was excreted within 24 hours of administration.

 50 mL vials containing 50 mg SALIX per mL.